History of the Supreme Court of the United States: Marshall Court (1801–1835)

-The Taney Court (1836–1864)
+Taney Court (1836–1864)

 In 1836, Marshall was succeeded as Chief Justice by Roger B. Taney, who had a somewhat more limited view of the powers of the federal government.
 At a time when sectional tensions between the North and South were high, many of the Supreme Court's decisions—particularly those relating to slavery—met with controversy and contention.
 Most controversial was the Taney Court's decision in Dred Scott v.
 Sandford (1857).
 Dred Scott, a slave from Missouri, sued for his freedom on the grounds that his master had taken him into Illinois and the territory of Wisconsin, both of which prohibited slavery, for extended periods of time.
 Taney, however, ruled that members of the African race were not and could never become citizens of the United States.
 Consequently, he ruled that Scott therefore had no standing to file the lawsuit.
 Moreover, he held that the Missouri Compromise, under which Congress prohibited slavery in certain territories that formed part of the Louisiana Purchase, was unconstitutional.
 The controversial decision met with outrage from abolitionists, and contributed to the tensions that led to the Civil War during the next decade.

-The Chase, Waite, and Fuller Courts (1864–1910)
+Chase, Waite, and Fuller Courts (1864–1910)

 In the midst of the Civil War, Abraham Lincoln appointed Salmon P. Chase to be Chief Justice.
 Chase had strong anti-slavery credentials and had previously served Lincoln as Secretary of the Treasury.
 His post-Civil War tenure featured several key decisions affirming the indestructibility of the Union.
 Chase was considered highly ambitious, even for a politician.
 In 1872, Chase, while serving on the Supreme Court, ran for the Presidency, but his efforts were ultimately unsuccessful.
 Chase continued to serve as Chief Justice until his death in 1873.

 In 1869, Congress increased the size of the court to consist of a chief justice and eight associate justices.

 In the aftermath of the Civil War Congress passed and the states ratified the Fourteenth Amendment, which, among other things, prevented states from abridging the "privileges and immunities of citizens," from denying due process of law, and from denying equal protection of the laws to any person.
 Many cases that came before the Court in the post–Civil War era involved interpretation of the Fourteenth Amendment.
 In the Civil Rights Cases (1883), the Court under Chief Justice Morrison Waite held that Congress could not prohibit racial discrimination by private individuals (as opposed to governments) on the grounds of the Fourteenth Amendment.
 Later, in Plessy v.
 Ferguson (1896), the Court under Chief Justice Melville Fuller determined that the equal protection clause did not prohibit racial segregation in public facilities, as long as the facilities were equal (giving rise to the infamous term "separate but equal").
 The sole dissenter in that case was John Marshall Harlan.